 Big Moments for Legendary Blueliners

-Larry Robinson picked to assists, on Feb.
+Larry Robinson picked up two assists on Feb.
 1, 1990, in the Kings’ 7-4 loss to the Blackhawks.
-This gave 917 career points, moving ahead of Boston Bruins legend Bobby Orr for the second-most points scored by a defenseman in league history.
+This gave him 917 career points, moving ahead of Boston Bruins legend Bobby Orr for the second-most points scored by a defenseman in league history.

 A Busy Day in Philadelphia

 On Feb.
-1, 1971, the Philadelphia Flyers traded goaltender Bernie Parent and a second-round pick (Rick Kehoe) to the Maple Leafs for Bruce Gamble, Mike Walton and a first-round pick (Pierre Plante).
+1, 1971, the Philadelphia Flyers traded goaltender Bernie Parent and a second-round pick (Rick Kehoe) to the Maple Leafs for Bruce Gamble, Mike Walton, and a first-round pick (Pierre Plante).
 The Flyers then sent Walton to the Bruins for Rick MacLeish and Danny Schock.
-MacLeish went on to score 328 goals and 697 points over the next 12 seasons in Philadelphia and was a big part of their back-to-back Stanley Cup wins in 1974 and 1975.
+MacLeish scored 328 goals and 697 points over the next 12 seasons in Philadelphia and was a big part of their back-to-back Stanley Cup wins in 1974 and 1975.